Practical, information for maintenance and operation of the Unimat DB/SL.

 DB/SL PULLEY SIZE INFORMATION

-Here is the pulley size information I have gathered in the last several years of selling replacement belts.
+Here is the pulley size information

 Measurements are outside diameters